 • Use tap water and filter it for microplastics and other impurities, as opposed to bottled water made of single-use plastics.

-• Plastic kitchen appliances that come in contact with hot water or hot food should be replaced for other that are plastic free (electric kettle, coffee maker, blender / food processor, ).
+• Plastic kitchen appliances that come in contact with hot water or hot food should be replaced for other that are plastic free at least in their food/liquid contact surfaces, i.e. stainless steel (electric kettle, coffee maker, air-fryer, blender / food processor).

 • Replace non-stick cookware with non coated cookware.

-• Replace plastic cutting boards with plastic free alternatives.
+• Replace plastic cutting boards with plastic free boards

 Reduce Microplastic Inhalation Exposure

-• Reduce indoor dust with a vacuum having a HEPA filter.
+• Reduce indoor dust with a vacuum cleaner that uses a HEPA filter

-• Stop buying blankets, throws, carpets, rugs, cushions, and other decor made of synthetic fibers.
+• Avoid buying blankets, throws, carpets, rugs, cushions, and other home decor/textiles made of synthetic fibers.
+Opt for products made with natural fibers

 Reduce Microplastic Dermal Absorption Exposure

-• Use skincare, body lotion, sunscreen, shampoo, conditioner, and other cleansing products with microplastic free ingredients.
+• Use skincare, body lotion, sunscreen, shampoo, conditioner, and other cleansing and skincare products with microplastic free ingredients

-• Switch to microplastic free toothbrushes and dental floss.
+• Switch to microplastic free toothbrushes and dental floss that also avoid PFAS

-• Wear natural fabrics such as cotton, wool or linen, particularly in close contact with your private parts and skin like underwear, bras, socks, leggings, and other tight-fitting activewear.
+• Wear natural fabrics such as cotton, wool or linen, particularly in close contact with your reproductive areas like underwear, bras, socks, leggings, and other tight-fitting activewear

 All big, the pollution of microplastics, including in freshwater and drinking water sources (2) can be minimized by supporting policies that restrict the manufacture of plastics and enhance the management of their waste.